Person smiling and looking down at their tablet.

 • Claims history

-How does workers’ compensation work in Virginia?
+How does workers’ compensation insurance work in Virginia?

 Employees who suffer a workplace injury or occupational disease are eligible for benefits under the Virginia Workers' Compensation Act.